sergioro9/motivation/README.md

   [ ] add option so that user can add his own quotes

+  [ ] How to create default text symbols like this (from redirector.html): ☈ ?

+  [ ] Remove the 'style=' attributes in quo.html, which are not used in redirector.html

 ## Notes

   * insightful comment in ref 3: Don't complicate your life trying to